APITOXIN

 Sieve to filter bee venom

-Buy a sieve machine to guarantee that your product is clean and free from unwanted particles.
+A sieve machine guarantees that your product is clean and free from unwanted particles.

 This machine can sieve bee venom through a particle filter.
 A filter with a mesh size of around 200 works best, but this depends on the bee venom's composition and how moist it is.
 So you might need different filters for different batches.